About Project F20

 So how does this whole thing work?

 As the name suggests, Project F20 will be archiving video from the first 20 minutes of games released on physical media.
-Any video recorded will be from games that I own (or from contributions associated with the project) as to attempt to as closely as possible comply with outdated copyright laws in 17 U.S. Code § 108.
+Any video recorded will be from games that we own to attempt to as closely as possible comply with outdated copyright laws in 17 U.S. Code § 108.
 The eventual goal will be to establish Project F20 as a 501(c)(3) non-profit educational archive.
 I would also like to eventually make all footage available for others to use in their personal or professional projects at no cost.

 What games will you be preserving footage for?

 At least for the time being, the plan is preserve footage for games released in North America on physical media for home consoles.
 Home computer releases may be considered in the future, however the US didn’t have as many home PCs as the rest of the world and getting video output from those without the use of any sort of emulation is much more difficult than home consoles.
-Handhelds released in NA may also be archived in the future, should Analogue ever decide to send my order for the Pocket and Dock.
+Handhelds released in NA will also be on the table now that Analogue has finally shipped their Pocket and Dock.
+More handhelds will be added in 2023 when Analogue releases additional adapters.